-- Long-Term Vs. Short-Term Capital Gains in Real Estate
+Long-Term Vs. Short-Term Capital Loss Deduction

 The classification of a sale as representing a short-term or long-term capital loss depends on how long an investor held the asset in question.
 If the investor held the asset for one year or less, any capital gains or losses are classified as short-term.
 If the investor held the asset for more than one year, any capital gains or losses are defined as long-term.